Sofia Coppola: Early life

-Coppola was born in New York City on May 14, 1971, the youngest child of documentarian Eleanor (née Neil) and filmmaker Francis Ford Coppola.
-She is of Italian descent (Lucanian and Neapolitan) on her father's side and was raised on her parents' farm in Rutherford, California.
+Coppola was born in New York City on May 14, 1971, the youngest child and only daughter of documentarian Eleanor (née Neil) and filmmaker Francis Ford Coppola.
+She is the only granddaughter of Carmine Coppola and Italia Pennino, who were both of Italian descent (Lucanian and Neapolitan).
+Her mother has Irish ancestry.
+She was raised on her parents' farm in Rutherford, California.
 At 15, Coppola interned with Chanel.
 Coppola graduated from St. Helena High School in 1990.
 She first studied at Mills College and transferred to the California Institute of the Arts from 1993 to 1994 to focus on painting.
 Thereafter, she attended Art Center College of Design, where she was mentored by Paul Jasmin.
 After dropping out of college, Coppola started a clothing line called Milkfed, which is now sold exclusively in Japan.

 Coppola had many varying interests growing up, including fashion, photography, music, and design, and did not initially intend to become a filmmaker.
 However, after making her first short film Lick the Star in 1998, she realized it "brought together all the things [she] loved", and decided to continue her directing pursuits.